 What science courses should I take as a freshman if I plan to go to medical school?

-If you have ANY interest in applying to medical school you should take General Chemistry (CHEM 131-132) your first year of college.
+If you have ANY interest in applying to medical school you should take General Chemistry with lab (CHEM 111-112-115-116) your first year of college.
 If you do not take this as a freshman, you could be delayed in your application to medical school.
 As a science major, you should also take General Biology (BIOL 130-131) in your freshman year.

 What science courses should I take as a freshman if I plan to go to a health professions school that is NOT medical school?